Puppy nutrition 101: what puppies eat for optimal health

 Puppyhood is a critical stage in your dog’s physical and cognitive development.
 Choosing the right food supports steady growth and strong immunity, increasing long-term quality of life.

 Puppies have small tummies — the ingredients you feed take up invaluable space.
-Although they’re tiny, they need more daily nutrients than adults to fuel growth at a healthy rate, so balanced, nutrient-dense diets provide the highest possible benefit from the small amounts of food they can fit.
+Although tiny, they need more daily nutrients than adults to fuel growth at a healthy rate, so balanced, nutrient-dense diets provide the highest possible benefit from the small amounts of food they can fit.

 Compared to adults, puppies have slightly higher requirements of certain minerals to support their growing bones and joints.

 In Australia, the dog food industry is full of smoke and mirrors.
-Even for experienced pet parents it’s complex to navigate — with breeders, veterinarians, and friends at the dog park all having their own take on what to feed, but also how much, and how often.
+Even for experienced pet parents, it’s complex to navigate — with breeders, veterinarians, and friends at the dog park all having their own take on what to feed, but also how much, and how often.

-Some aspects of a dog’s diet (like phytonutrients and antioxidants) aren’t considered essential by pet nutrition regulators.
 This doesn’t mean these compounds can’t help your puppy thrive: some dog food brands (like Lyka) go above and beyond minimum recommendations, maximising your dog’s health with real food ingredients.

 Complete and balanced